 You legally need to be TEFL certified to teach in Vietnam.
 If you’re not certified yet, we can help!

 Questions about Teacher’s Friend Vietnam and general FAQs

-What exactly can TFV do to help me?
+What exactly can TF do to help me?

-Here at TFV, we help with many things depending on your country of chice: jobs, accommodation, transport, visas, recruitment requirements, work permit advice, discounted Vietnamese lessons, discounted travel services, avoiding scams, introductions into Vietnamese life, lesson planning tips, professionally written articles, advice, support and assurance.
+Here at Teacher’s Friend, we help with many things depending on your country of chice: jobs, accommodation, transport, visas, recruitment requirements, work permit advice, discounted language lessons and travel services, local cntacts, avoiding scams, introductions to life in your home country, lesson planning tips, professionally written articles, advice, support and assurance.
 The list goes on and on.
 We suggest you look at our packages by choosing the ‘What We Offer’ menu option to see our available options.
 We offer free job placements for experienced and qualified teachers as well as full relocation packages to the country of your choice and accredited TEFL certifiction.

-For the majority of teaching posts in Vietnam (and in order to get a work permit) you will need to provide original copies of:
+For the majority of teaching positions abroad (and in order to get a work permit for working legally) you will need to provide original copies of:

 - Your passport

 - Your CELTA/ TESOL/ 120 hour TEFL qualification which must be accredited from a recognised body

 - A police clearance check from your home country dated no later than six months previous.